conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 );
 ```

 And bingo!
 Note that `isMovesReversed` is used to control the order of the moves elements and the text on the button.
-Using ternarys for simple logic like this is fine.
+Using ternarys for simple logic like this is perfectly fine.

 One side note that I hadn't thought about is that this is an ordered list.
-It doesn't care what order the array is in it just counts elements starting from 1.
+It doesn't care what order the array is in.
+It just counts elements starting from 1.
 Luckily HTML came pre-bundled with a solution for that. `<ol>` in native HTML has a `reversed` attribute.
 We can just tie that to `isMovesReversed`.
 Beautiful native HTML!

 ## 4. Winning streak

+[Full Solution on Codesandbox](https://codesandbox.io/p/sandbox/4-winning-streak-rjvvz8)

 > When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).

-[Full Solution on Codesandbox](https://codesandbox.io/p/sandbox/4-winning-streak-rjvvz8)

 ![Solution for problem 4](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/kmpuxbaioo50l3n8rcql.png)